-Note: The human-readable names of the key usage extensions are recorded in camelCase in RFC 5280, but this class uses the naming convention of KeyUsage in asnlcrypto.
+Note: The human-readable names of the key usage extensions are recorded in camelCase in RFC 5280, but this class uses the naming convention of KeyUsage in asn1crypto.
 The conversion is done by replacing camelCase with snake_case.
-For example, nonRepudiation becomes non_repudiation, and digitalSignature turns into digital_signature.
+For example, nonRepudiation becomes non_repudiation, and digitalSignature turns into digital signature.